 I live in a rural area that’s less than 10 minutes away from downtown Spokane.
 Our little acre sits on the inflection point between urban and industrial and is part of a narrow green zone that provides a migratory path for Moose moving down from the mountains towards the wetlands southwest of here.
 Last year I counted 26 species of birds hanging out in my yard.
 I live there with my life partner Sarah and our border collie named Murdoch.
 I am blessed.

 My latest adventure has been joining an artist collective and setting up a new studio in a historic hotel building next to a live music venue and bar.
 It is a very bohemian environment with a variety of painters, photographers, and sculptors.
-I’m sharing a space with an installation artist and a couple of painters.
-I think it will be a good place to collaborate and create.
+It's a good place to collaborate and create.